 ICMA also works closely with affiliate association staff to assist with conference program planning, ensure ICMA leadership representation at meetings, and support the network of staff in association management practices.

-ICMA has longstanding relationships with five national affiliates with the most recent addition of ELGL, Engaging Local Government Leaders.
+ICMA has longstanding relationships with six national affiliates with the most recent addition of the League of Women in Government.

 - Engaging Local Government Leaders (ELGL)